Lost-Crow23/Tech221_virtualisation/Sparta_App_deployment.md

 <h4>Step 1</h4>

-Go to the directory of the where you have created your Virtualisation folder.
+Go to the directory of where you have created your Virtualisation folder.

 <h4>Step 2</h4>

-- Download our zip files, app and environment / Spec-Tests.
+- Download the zip files, app and environment / Spec-Tests.
 - Unzip the files and transfer it onto your virtualisation folder.

 <h3>Changing our Vagrantfile</h3>